Ian2020/monica_reminder/README.md

 ## Usage

+Make sure you have **BACKUPS** before running monica-reminder.
+Whilst it should never touch anything other than it's own logs/data I can't predict its behaviour in every environment.

 You should already have a working Monica instance and test emails should work i.e. this command run on your Monica host results in you receiving an email: